SCOTT HARLAN P.E.

 Salinas, California 93908

 In addition to machine design experience I have substantial experience managing engineering projects, groups, and departments.
 Some of these engineering projects have included the intricacies of coordinating engineering efforts from different engineering groups around the world.
 Many projects included developing prototypes on short time frames with tight budgets.
-Other projects have been tightly focused on improving machine cost or reliability.
+Other projects have been tightly focused on optimization to achieve the best possible machine cost or reliability.
 If you need help managing a mechanical engineering project or group, I can help.

-Celery machine is designed to reduce to 102" wide for shipping.
+Celery machine is designed to quickly reduce to 102" wide for shipping.

 Aircraft cargo loader incorporates a conveyor system capable of conveying left/right, forward/backward, and rotating 15,000 pound cargo containers in a slim 6" depth